tebben/kanemi/README.md

 This is my first venture into rust so it's probably not great.
 I'm open to suggestions and PRs.
 But I'm also lazy so I might not do anything with them.

+## Features

+- Fetch latest file from KNMI Data Platform
+- Load dataset from file
+- Projection conversion between the HDF5 grid and EPSG:4326 (both directions)
+- Read image data and their time attribute
+- Get pixel values and mm/hr for a specific location (xy/lonlat)
+- Simple CLI tool for demonstration

+## Roadmap

+- Full fletched CLI tool to do more stuff
+- Live dataset manager to keep up to date trough KNMI MQTT service
+- TUI tool to visualize the forecast (with live updates)
+- Web server to provide the forecast data as a service
+- Export GeoTIFF files

 ## Prerequisites

 ### HDF5